cnlohr/cnovr/README.md

 This is just me tinkering around with VR for fun in my own free time.
 I'm not supporting this.
 No, really.
 This is a playground, you can come play, but it's probably broken for whatever you want to use it for, and don't expect me to fix it.

+My goal is to make a system which allows for extremely rapid VR game development, geared for livestreams.
+In order to accomplish this, the primry mode for gameplay programming is to use C.  The whole of the engine is written in C to facilitate very fast recompiles.
+All of the following assets may be modified at runtime and cnovr will constantly be scanning for file changes:
+ * JSON "game" description files.
+ * C scripts to be compiled by TinyCC
+ * Shaders (.vert, .frag, .geo)
+ * Images/textures via stb_image (.jpg, .png, .bmp, .pnm)

+The overall methodology behind cnovr is to use a minimum of "libraries."
+In general it should only be linking to OpenGL and OpenVR, where possible.
+Things like video camera video will need to link to v4l2, etc...
+From there it will directly open X windows, or Microsoft Windows windows.
+All GL Extension rangling is handled by `chew.h`/`chew.c` internally.
+By design, there are no eexternal dependencies that are not compiled directly into the executable.
+Large compiled-in dependencies, apart from `TinyCC` and `stb_image` (and I'll think about maybe allowing gltf) will not be accepted.

-Also, I'm probably never going to write much of a how-to or document anything on this project, either.
+I'm probably never going to write much of a how-to or document anything on this project, either.
 I'm mostly hoping google indexes the source code so I can google for when I want to do things I'm doing here.

 ## Operating